An Image-based Typology for Visualization: The Image Coding Process

 \subsection{Goals of our image coding}

-The following primary goals guided our coding process:
+These primary goals guided our coding process in Phases 3--6:

-\textbf{Provide an alternative viewpoint to explore visualization uses in the visualization community.} Rather than categorizing visual designs from underlying data, construction rules, or functions, we wanted to provide a categorization based on the visual appearance of \et alone.
-This approach offers a new viewpoint that can compare and complement other categorizations and focuses on the differences and similarities between visual representations as they appear to viewers.

 \textbf{Provide a small set of broad categories.} We purposefully wanted to create only a few categories that would remain manageable despite the detailed and often complex images produced in the community.
-From our categorization, we wanted to enable analyses between and within categories to support researchers while analyzing the diversity of representation approaches and infer the prevalence of rendering methods, algorithms, or dimensions used.
+The type abstraction should enable analyses between and within categories to support researchers while analyzing the diversity of representations and inferring the prevalence of rendering methods, algorithms, or dimensions.

-\tochange{ \textbf{Code the essential stimuli an informed viewer can extract from a visualization image.} Our typology focuses on the stimuli one should (or intends to) derive from images.
-The essential stimulus is the dominant visual representation that forms an image.
-As a result, the types capture the stimuli that the images are intended to convey that also tell them apart. }
+\textbf{Focus on visual \jctg{similarity}}.
+As described earlier, our typology focuses on describing visual similarity via \et. \jctg{ Our types will appear visually similar regardless of the usage of data or tasks.
+Low-level marks and channels are not always enough although some of our types share similarities with some marks and channels.
+Yet, the layout and their morphology are irrelevant for our types.}

 \textbf{Collect experiences on the difficulties of categorizing visualization images.} We documented our multi-stage process to derive a relatively high-level categorization of images and describe inherent uncertainty, failed attempts, and current limitations.
-We also recorded how difficult it was to understand images taken out of the context of the text and captions since many examples do not necessarily contain a descriptive title and clear attribute annotations.
+We also recorded how difficult it was to understand images taken out of the context of the text and captions since many examples did not necessarily contain a descriptive title and clear attribute annotations.

-\tochange{ \textbf{Associate diverse representations into a common group.} A family of essential stimuli is broadly inclusive, constructed by the similarities of key stimuli.
-The stimuli within a category are more similar to each other than to those in other categories.
-We developed simple coding rules to organize the visuals after piloting images from all papers published in 2006. }